 Coordination of City Projects and Plans

-The illustrations in the Guidebook are an example of what streets could look like in communities, rather than what will be required in every neighbourhood.
+The illustrations in this Guide are an example of what streets could look like in communities, rather than what will be required in every neighbourhood.
 During the development of local area plans, communities may identify opportunities for public space improvements.
-These projects and initiatives can be identified as part of the implementation section of the plan for further review.
-This may include upgraded sidewalks, public space improvements and pilot projects for traffic calming measures, among other initiatives.
+These projects and initiatives can be identified as part of the implementation section of the plan and may include upgraded sidewalks, public space improvements and pilot projects for traffic calming measures, among other initiatives.

-The Guidebook builds on the Municipal Development Plan and supports growth around areas identified as Main Streets and Activity Centres.
+This Guide builds on the Municipal Development Plan and supports growth around areas identified as Main Streets and Activity Centres.
 The urban form categories Neighbourhood Commercial and Neighbourhood Flex are intended to be primarily used in Main Street areas and would be applied through a local area plan.
-The Guidebook also supports improvement or creation of pedestrian-focused public spaces to support Main Street activity and resilience.
+This Guide also supports improvement or creation of pedestrian-focused public spaces to support Main Street activity and resilience.
 Implementation opportunities that can be identified through a local area planning process may also include items such as streetscape master plans or public space improvements for specific communities.

-The Guidebook does not specifically address individual major projects, but instead outlines urban form categories and policies that can be applied in a local area plan to respond to community context.
+This Guide does not specifically address individual major projects, but instead outlines urban form categories and policies that can be applied in a local area plan to respond to the community context.
 A local area plan uses urban form categories, scales and additional policies to support growth and development in a community and consider the influence of large projects, such as the Green Line.